maxpetul/C3X/README.txt

 1. Antal1987 for his work reverse engineering Civ3.
 See: https://github.com/Antal1987/C3CPatchFramework
 2. Rômulo Prado for his help testing the mod
 3. Civinator for the German translation.
 See: https://www.civforum.de/showthread.php?113285-Der-Flintlock-Deutsch-Patch
-4. Vaughn Parker for generously commissioning the port to the PCGames.de EXE
+4. Vaughn Parker for generously commissioning the port to the PCGames.de EXE and various other features